rheinwerk-verlag/pganonymize/README.rst

 PostgreSQL Anonymizer
 =====================

-This commandline tool makes PostgreSQL database anonymization easy.
+A commandline tool to anonymize PostgreSQL databases for GDPR purposes.

 It uses a YAML definition file to define which tables and fields should be anonymized and provides various methods of anonymization.

 .. class:: no-web no-pdf